Today I am Fervor

 At least for Todd.

 Todd didn’t have any women or children to save.
-He’d been checking the grievous ‘Single’ box on his taxes for nearly three decades now.
+He’d been checking the grievous ‘Single’ box on his taxes for several decades now.
 He wasn’t near any of the fault lines, so the earthquakes hadn’t been too much of a bother, except the losing of thousands of his fellow man, supposedly.
 Similar with the other terrible ‘natural occurrences’.
 The pigeons were mostly a New York issue, but the news made it sound like it was world-wide, because it was New York.
 The screaming was a bummer; he had been awfully sensitive to loud noises ever since his cousin let off a firework next to his ear in their teens.

-Todd was a finance lawyer for a large import firm, and the import/export business was actually a pretty good tell for the temperature of the world at large.
+Todd was a finance lawyer for a large import firm, and the import/export business was a reliably good tell for the temperature of the world at large.
 When things started slowing down this season (between the third Jamaican ice storm and the second great migration of mammals into the sea), the rich CEOs had chosen to quietly fly off to their tertiary vacation houses in the Alps instead of spitting expletives at their secretaries and VPs.

 So Todd checked his spreadsheets.
 Nope, no laundering.
-He did a swift kitchen-gossip round, nothing shifty there.
-The protest up North was getting loud again, and Martha-in-Marketing was on her third affair partner, but that’s all the busy bodies were talking about.
+He did a swift kitchen-gossip round, nothing shifty there; the protest up North was getting loud again and Martha-in-Marketing was on her third affair partner, but that’s all the busy bodies were talking about.

-Still, something was rumbling deep in his chest, and it wasn’t the extra large gyro he’d scarfed for lunch.
+Still, something was rumbling deep in his chest and it wasn’t the extra large gyro he’d scarfed for lunch.
 He knew this feeling: time to bug out.

 He’d gotten this feeling a few times before.
 When he was a young heart throb, long before the salt started to take over the pepper in his goatee, there was a traditional rootin’ tootin’ bonfire down by the creek back in his home town.
 His old pack was celebrating before they all took off for college, or trade school, or the Navy- and the hormones were loose that summer night, along with all the cheap alcohol they could find.
 About halfway through a second Coor’s and midway down a redhead’s sweaty neck, that feeling hit Todd.
 He tried to ignore it.
-But it wouldn’t go away.
+It wouldn’t go away.
 He set the beer down, hopped on his bike, and made sure ol’ man Fuller waved back as he passed the gas station.
-Todd even made it in time to have dessert with his parents, and get yelled at by his father for smelling like beer.
+Todd even made it in time to have dessert with his parents and get yelled at by his father for smelling like beer.
 But it was well worth the price of several witnesses saying he was home when the fight by the creek broke out.
 Two boys had been killed- one with a gun nobody knew about and the other when he slipped into the water, too drunk to crawl back out.

 I’ll drive.
 Go anywhere you like, just let’s go.